m1i1k/creator-docs/content/en-us/tutorials/core/scripting/script-game-behavior.md

      can walk through the coins in order to collect them.
    - Enable **Anchored**.
 This tells the engine to never change the position of the coin due to any physics-related simulation, meaning players can touch the coin without affecting its location.
+   - Add a boolean attribute namded "Enabled" to the Coin.
+Initialize to **True**.

    <img src="../../../assets/tutorials/script-game-behavior/Single-Coin-In-Viewport.jpg" width="600" />